cobriant/EC320_lab1/README.md

 Go here: https://cran.r-project.org/ and follow the instructions to download R for your Linux, Windows, or Mac.
 You should download the latest release.

-Mac users: make sure you know whether you have an Apple silicon mac or an older intel-based mac and make sure that you download the correct version of R. If you have an apple silicon mac, you'll also need to install xquartz: https://www.xquartz.org/.
+Mac users: make sure you know whether you have an Apple silicon mac or an older intel-based mac and make sure that you download the correct version of R. If you're using a mac, you'll also need to install xquartz: https://www.xquartz.org/.

 ### Install RStudio